IBM/microservices-traffic-management-using-istio/README.md

      - 7.1 [Collect metrics and logs using Prometheus and Grafana](#71-collect-metrics-and-logs-using-prometheus-and-grafana)
      - 7.2 [Collect request traces using Zipkin](#72-collect-request-traces-using-zipkin)

-## Part C: Connect sample application to external service by enabling Egress traffic
+## Part C: Connect application to external service by rebuilding microservices and enabling egress traffic

 ![ISTIO-PART-C](images/ISTIO-PART-C.png)